snapdragonxc/blog/README.md

 - Bootstrap

 ### Design
-The website template is an alternative to a static blog template.

 PrismJS is used for the code highlighting of Javascript and HTML.
 Javascript code is distinguished from plain text by [codejs] ... [/codejs] blocks.
 HTML is distinguished by [code] ... [/code] blocks.

 Masonary is used for the layout of the images on the front page.